AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: INTRODUCTION

 \section{INTRODUCTION}

 Enabling robots to find objects specified by text instructions is a fundamental capability for embodied AI.
-As a branch of embodied navigation, ObjectNav has attracted widespread attention and holds significant practical value across a wide range of applications, including service robots, disaster rescue, and autonomous inspection.
+As a branch of embodied navigation, ObjectNav holds significant practical value across a wide range of applications, including service robots, disaster rescue, and autonomous inspection.
+Furthermore, zero-shot ObjectNav requires the agent to search for objects unseen during training.
 This task can be decomposed into two stages: exploration before the target is observed and goal-reaching after target detection.

 Indoor ObjectNav has been well developed on ground robots.
 Nevertheless, they typically rely on global localization and semantic maps for exploration~\cite{gervet2023navigating}.
 Given such maps, large language models (LLMs) demonstrate a strong potential for ObjectNav by enabling high-level scene reasoning and subgoal selection~\cite{zhang2025apexnav, zhou2023esc, yu2023l3mvn}.
 However, indoor localization and mapping are prone to accumulated errors and can become unreliable in purely visual servoing systems.
-To avoid these issues and simplify manual fine-tuning across multiple conventional, end-to-end methods~\cite{mjo,sc,zson,savn,tdanet} have emerged as a promising direction by directly inferring actions from multi-modal observations.
+To avoid these issues and simplify manual fine-tuning across multiple modules, end-to-end methods~\cite{mjo,sc,zson,savn,tdanet} have emerged as a promising alternative, directly inferring actions from multi-modal observations.